codecomp/WordpressBase/README.md

 ------------- | -------------
-get_bh | Check specified date against UK bank holiday escape_id | Convert string into non spaced alphanumeric only format fr use in unique ID's curPageURL | Get the current page url get_attachment_id_from_src | Return the attachment ID of a attachment from the URL (Avoid use if possible) get_the_image_thumbnail | Build a fully attributed image tag from an attachment ID and attachment size (Only works for images obviously) the_image_thumbnail | Echo image built with get_the_image_thumbnail template_part | Runs get_template_part from the components/parts directory with optional passing of variables get_theme_image | Returns a child theme overwritable image path the_theme_svg | Includes a child theme overwritable SVG user_has_role | Check if a user has a specific role is_role | Check if current user has a specific role clean_site_url | Return clean site url without www. or http:// or https://
+get_bh | Check specified date against UK bank holiday escape_id | Convert string into non spaced alphanumeric only format fr use in unique ID's current_page_url | Get the current page url get_attachment_id_from_src | Return the attachment ID of a attachment from the URL (Avoid use if possible) template_part | Runs get_template_part from the components/parts directory with optional passing of variables get_theme_image | Returns a child theme overwritable image path the_theme_svg | Echos a child theme overwritable SVG the_theme_svg | Returns a child theme overwritable SVG the_icon | Echo a SVG sprite definition user_has_role | Check if a user has a specific role is_role | Check if current user has a specific role clean_site_url | Return clean site url without www. or http:// or https://